git/git.github.io/rev_news/drafts/edition-29.md

 > to process a submodule.
 But you also need to be able to communicate
 > other stateful information to the children processes so that the
 > submodules know how best to format their output or match against a
-> pathspec...it ends up feeling like layering on hack after hack.
+> pathspec ... it ends up feeling like layering on hack after hack.
 > What I would really like to do, is to have the ability to have a
 > repository object so that I can open a submodule in-process.